-Paul has released several solo acoustic CD’s, which have received glowing reviews in Guitar Player, Vintage Guitar, Acoustic Guitar Magazine, Downbeat, Dirty Linen, Sing Out, and others.
-Many national tours and appearances at major festivals have followed, including the Newport, Healdsburg, and Montreal Guitar Shows, MerleFest, Swannanoa Guitar Week, featured spots in 15 years of Burlington’s Discover Jazz Festival, annual shows at Burlington First Night since 1995, etc.
+Paul has released 3 solo acoustic CD’s, which have received glowing reviews in Guitar Player, Vintage Guitar, Acoustic Guitar Magazine, Downbeat, Dirty Linen, Sing Out, and others.
+Many national tours and appearances at major festivals have followed, including the Newport, Healdsburg, and Montreal Guitar Shows, MerleFest, Lunenburg (Canada) Folk Harbour Festival, featured spots in 15 years of Burlington’s Discover Jazz Festival, annual shows at Burlington First Night since 1995, etc.

-Paul has taught for years at University of Vermont and Middlebury College, and has given master-classes at Skidmore College, Dartmouth College, Johnson State College, Marlboro College, and others.
+Paul has taught for years at University of Vermont and Middlebury College, and has given master-classes at Skidmore College, Dartmouth College, Johnson State College, Marlboro College, Swannanoa Guitar Week, and others.
 In addition, he presently sees between 10-25 private students/ week, covering every conceivable age group, stylistic orientation, and playing level.
-Past students have included recognized professionals in jazz, rock, folk, etc, including Phish songwriter/guitarist/icon Trey Anastasio.
+Past students have included recognized professionals in jazz, rock, folk, etc., including Phish songwriter/guitarist/icon Trey Anastasio.